arfc/mosden/README.md

 # MoSDeN
-Molten Salt Delayed Neutron (MoSDeN) is a tool used for reconstruction of delayed neutron precursor groups in molten salt reactors.
+Molten Salt Delayed Neutron (MoSDeN) is a tool used for generation of delayed neutron precursor groups in molten salt reactors.
+This tool can also be used for traditional light water reactors, as users can adjust ex-core residence times of fissile samples to be zero and chemical removal rates to be zero.

 ## History
 This tool had a previous version in this repository accessible with